 Uni fairs can be busy events and there are often queues at the most popular stands.
-To minimise time wasting at the fair, find out which universities will be attending in advance and select maybe 10 to 15 institutions that you’re genuinely interested in researching further.
+To minimise time-wasting at the fair, you should try to find out which universities will be attending in advance and select maybe 10 to 15 institutions that you’re genuinely interested in finding out more about.
+For some lesser-known universities to have on your radar, check out our guide on Hidden gems in the UK!

-Preparing questions for both students and staff before the fair will ensure you don’t waste any valuable time trying to think of something on the spot.
-Don’t just stick to the obvious course questions; consider what is most important to you in your university experience.
+Preparing questions for both students and staff will help give you a better idea of what to expect at each university.
+When thinking of questions, don’t just stick to the obvious ones about the course; consider what is most important to you in your university experience.

-Access to sport facilities, cost of living, career advice, nightlife, pastoral care, extracurricular activities, travel, accommodation: these are all things that will have an immense impact on your student experience and could be a deciding factor in whether you attend the university.
+Access to sports facilities, cost of living, career advice, nightlife, pastoral care, extracurricular activities, travel or accommodation are all things you could ask about.
+They will all have an immense impact on your student experience and could be a deciding factor in whether you attend the university.

-Tip: Consider what kind of people would be best placed to answer your questions.
-Current students will be able to speak honestly about the student experience whereas questions about admissions decisions and applications should be directed at tutors.
+Consider what kind of people would be best placed to answer your questions.
+Current students will be able to speak honestly about the student experience, whereas questions about admissions decisions and applications should be directed at tutors.
+Don't be worried about approaching university staff - that's exactly what a fair is for!

 On student life: